Multitask Learning and Bandits via Robust Statistics: Introduction

-\paragraph{Multitask Learning.} Naturally, if the tasks are sufficiently different, then learning in one task cannot substantially improve learning in other tasks \citep{hanneke2020no}.
+\textbf{Multitask Learning.} Naturally, if the tasks are sufficiently different, then learning in one task cannot substantially improve learning in other tasks \citep{hanneke2020no}.
 Thus, a common approach in machine learning is to assume that the underlying parameters across tasks are close in $\ell_2$ norm.
 Joint learning can then be operationalized by regularizing the estimated parameters together, e.g., through ridge \citep{evgeniou2004regularized} or kernel ridge \citep{evgeniou2005learning} regularization.
 Alternatively, one can employ a shared Bayesian prior across tasks \citep{raina2006constructing, gupta2021data} or simply pool data from nearby tasks \citep{ben2010theory, crammer2008learning}.
 However, these approaches do not improve performance bounds beyond constants; in general, one must impose (and exploit) additional structure to obtain nontrivial theoretical improvements. \cite{bastani2020predicting} uses real datasets to motivate the assumption that the parameters across tasks are close in $\ell_0$ norm.
-This structure motivates a two-step estimator of transfer learning using LASSO regression, yielding improved bounds in the feature dimension $d$ for supervised learning \citep{bastani2020predicting, li2020transfer, tian2021transfer} and unsupervised learning \citep{pmlr-v139-xu21l}.
-One can further impose that the underlying parameters for each task are sparse, sharing the same support \citep{lounici2009taking} or similar covariance matrices \citep{li2020transfer, tian2021transfer} across tasks; we do not make these assumptions since the applications we consider often have dense underlying parameters \citep[see, e.g.,][]{bastani2020predicting} and the covariance matrices vary widely across tasks due to covariate shifts (e.g., due to different customer populations at hospitals or stores, see \citealp{subbaswamy2020development}).
+This structure motivates a two-step estimator of transfer learning using LASSO regression, yielding improved bounds in the feature dimension $d$ for supervised learning \citep{bastani2020predicting, li2020transfer, tian2022transfer, li2023estimation} and unsupervised learning \citep{xu2021group}.
+One can further impose that the underlying parameters for each task are sparse, sharing the same support \citep{lounici2009taking, li2023estimation} or similar covariance matrices \citep{li2020transfer, tian2022transfer} across tasks; we do not make these assumptions since the applications we consider often have dense underlying parameters \citep[see, e.g.,][]{bastani2020predicting} and the covariance matrices vary widely across tasks due to covariate shifts \citep[e.g., due to different customer populations at hospitals or stores, see][]{subbaswamy2020development}.